 Projects are beginning to take their form with gained partnerships and innovations as The Cities of Tomorrow think of ways to better build the cities of Canada.
-The first of these conferences where held of the Federal Golf Club.
-Many attended including mothers with the children who will build the tomorrow.
 The following are their projects:

 The Urban Cities Future